Mission of the Libraries

 This Collection Development Policy will be reviewed annually and revised as needed by the Collection Management Working Group.

 - NDSU Archives

 The NDSU Archives, under the Head of Archives, collects materials in all formats of historical significance to NDSU and North Dakota.
 More detailed information can be found on their website.

 NDSU students submit dissertations and theses electronically to ProQuest as mandated by the university.
 Some departments may require submission to the Institutional Repository.

-- Government Information Collection Management Policy
+- Government Information Collection Development & Management Policy